Only PAL Game Cube's support RGB natively. NTSC GameCube's

 modified to output VGA.

-recommend just using a Wii, as early models are fully backward-compatible, including the actual
+just using a Wii, as early models are fully backward-compatible, including the actual controllers.
+Also, the

-controllers.
-Also, the Wii opens up an amazing door of opportunity, as described in the Wii
+Wii opens up an amazing door of opportunity, as described in the Wii section of

 - The S-Video (for NTSC) and RGB (for PAL) outputs should be good enough for anyone that's not a die-hard